Hello, I'm Whitney Pow

 Presentations & Publications

 My published scholarly work has appeared in The Velvet Light Trap, published by the University of Texas Press, and in In Media Res.
-I have presented my research at conferences including the Society for Cinema and Media Studies annual conference, Console-ing Passions, the Queerness in Games Conference, at the Ordinary Media Workshop, the Queer Places, Practices and Lives Conference, and the Queer Temporalities and Media Aesthetics Workshop.
+I have presented my research at conferences including the Society for Cinema and Media Studies annual conference, the Special Interest Group for Computing, Information, and Society (SIGCIS) at the Society for the History of Technology (SHOT), Console-ing Passions, the Queerness in Games Conference, at the Ordinary Media Workshop, the Queer Places, Practices and Lives Conference, and the Queer Temporalities and Media Aesthetics Workshop.
 I have also been invited to speak on panels about race, queerness, gender, video games and social media at the University of Chicago, the University of Wisconsin-Madison, Columbia College Chicago and Northwestern University.

 Non-Academic Work & Outreach